Notimatica/style-guide/README.md

-# notimatica-style-guide

-> Notimatica UI style guide
+# Notimatica UI Style Guide

+> Notimatica dashboard styles and collection of reusable components for Vue 1.0

+> :warning: Still in progress.

 ## Build Setup